Chekote/minecraft_modpack2/README.md

 Donate: Not Available, [Download](http://adf.ly/qztlJ), IRC: Not Available, License: Not Available, [Minecraft Forum](http://www.minecraftforum.net/topic/1790919-17forge-carpenters-blocks-v314), Reddit: Not Available, [Source](https://github.com/Mineshopper/carpentersblocks), [Spotlight](https://www.youtube.com/watch?v=MdPj-SwkKfw), Twitter: Not Available

+##Chocolate Quest 1.7.10 Beta 2 by Chocolatin

+Adds a whole bunch of new dungeon types to various biomes in the over world.
+These dungeons are far more complex than the simple room dungeons in Vanilla Minecraft, and contain all kinds of custom creatures, loot and traps.

+[Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=alarrizabalaga@gmail.com&lc=US&no_note=0&currency_code=USD&bn=PP-DonationsBF:btn_donate_SM.gif:NonHostedGuest), [Download](http://dl.dropboxusercontent.com/s/cqtr7f50rkmlwru/ChocolateQuest_1.7.10-BETA2.zip), IRC: Not Available, License: See Minecraft Forum - Copyright section, [Minecraft Forum](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1278075-chocolate-quest-mods-for-the-adventurers), Reddit: Not Available, [Source](Not Available), Spotlight: Not Available, Twitter: Not Available

 ##Dynamic Lights 1.3.5 by AtomicStryker

 Improves Minecrafts lighting system by allowing moving objects to cast light.
 For example, holding a torch in your hand, creatures and enemies that are on fire, magical armor, etc. Note that this is a visual effect only, and does not prevent monsters from spawning.